Wilbur Bascomb

 Wilbur D. Bascomb Jr. is an American bass guitarist.
 He is the son of jazz trumpeter Wilbur "Dud" Bascomb, who played with Erskine Hawkins and Duke Ellington.

 Career

-In the 1970s, Bascomb worked with James Brown(1974), then recorded on the album Wired (1976) by Jeff Beck.
+In the 1970s, Bascomb worked with James Brown (1974), then recorded on the album Wired (1976) by Jeff Beck.
 During the next year, he released the solo album Wilbur Bascomb and Future Dreams.
-He has worked with Frank Owens, Galt McDermot, Roy Ayers, George Benson, Hank Crawford, Bo Diddley, B.B.
+He has worked with Frank Owens, Galt MacDermot, Roy Ayers, George Benson, Hank Crawford, Bo Diddley, B.B.
 King, Bernard Purdie, Mick Taylor, and Players Association.